-- Keywords that will help you get found.
-After optimizing her profile, my former customer said she went from close to 100 in rankings to 13.
+- Speaking of Keywords that will help you get found.
+After optimizing her profile, a former client said she went from close to 100 in rankings to 13.

-- Demonstrate commitment by spending at least four times a week on LinkedIn.
+Spend at least four times a week on LinkedIn.
 For the diligent job seekers, every day of the week should be the norm.
-Spend at least 15 minutes a day on the platform.
+Spend at least 20 minutes a day on the platform.
 LinkedIn never sleeps; it’s 24×7.
 But don’t overdue it.
 You don’t want to be un-followed.

-- Frequent updates at least once a day.
+Update at least once a day.
 Occasionally you can explain your situation but not every day.
 Your updates can also include industry news, questions you have, sharing articles and media, tips or advice, and more.
 Updates keep you top of mind.
 If you’re really adventurous, you can consider posting short videos (only from the LinkedIn app).

-- Playing the Skills and Endorsement game, where you can list as many as 50 skills and be endorsed for those skills.
+Playing the Skills and Endorsement game, where you can list as many as 50 skills and be endorsed for those skills.
 All one needs to do is click on any of your skills to endorse you.
 It’s not necessary for them to witness you demonstrating your skills; although, LinkedIn now asks about your level of expertise and how the person knows you.
 Can you tell I’m not a big fan of this feature?

-- Acquiring recommendations.
-This feature was once considered for 100% completion but was taken over by Skills & Endorsements.
+A certain number of recommendations were once necessary for All Star status, but this sections was taken over by Skills & Endorsements.
 I’ve been vocal about my displeasure at how Recommendations are disrespected.
 Request recommendations from former employers who are your 1st degree connections.

-- Use one of LinkedIn’s best features, Companies, to locate key players in your job search—the better to get your résumés in the hiring managers hands.
+Use one of LinkedIn’s best features, Companies, to locate key players in your job search—the better to get your résumés in the hiring managers hands.
 Before you connect with someone, ask for an introduction from one of your shared connections.
 Or mention your shared connection in a cold connection request.
 Read 5 steps to connecting with LinkedIn members.

-- Use LinkedIn’s Jobs feature which has been enhanced to include demographic information, including other positions viewed by job seekers, who you know at the company, the ability to apply to the company on its website.
+Use LinkedIn’s Jobs feature which has been enhanced to include demographic information, including other positions viewed by job seekers, who you know at the company, the ability to apply to the company on its website or through Easy Apply.
 For Premium members there are additional features that give you access to big players and provide you with demographics.

 Do you get the sense that LinkedIn will require hard work and may not yield immediate results?
 Good.
 Do you also feel that joining LinkedIn on the bottom floor will be to your benefit, as opposed to giving up on it?
 Good.